-The audiological profession comprises clinical scientists and clinical physiologists.
-Both need to comply with the HCPC requirements for CPD.
-I participated in the HCPC CPD consultation via one of its roadshows and by written communication.
-As BAA's CPD coordinator, I also helped draft the BAA response to HCPC.
+The audiological profession comprise clinical scientists and clinical physiologists; the former are currently registered under the HPC whilst the latter hope to have that status by the end of 2006.
+As such, both need to comply with the HPC requirements for CPD.
+I participated in the HPC CPD consultation via one of its roadshows and by written communication.
+As BAA's CPD Coordinator, I also helped draft the BAA response to HPC.
 BAA in turn performed a consultation exercise on CPD with its members in order to design a scheme that best met its members' needs.
-In doing so, I have been a key architect of a BAA scheme.
-BAA recognised the advantages of implementing such a scheme via an online CPD diary system and I wrote the technical specification used in the tendering process to find a suitable software company to act as our commercial partner.
-My analysis of the submissions to the tender led to the selection of CoAcS.
-One of the many online tools we would like to develop is to assist our members create the necessary documentation required in the event of their selection for CPD audit.
+In doing so, I have been a key architect of a BAA scheme, due for launch on 1/4/2006.
+BAA recognised the advantages of implementing such a scheme via an on-line CPD diary system and I wrote the technical specification used in the tendering process to find a suitable software company to act as our commercial partner.
+My analysis of the submissions to the tender led to the selection of CoAcS - the company who currently perform that function for the Royal Pharmaceutical College.
+One of the many on-line tools we would like to develop is to assist our members create the necessary documentation required in the event of their selection for CPD audit.